🕒 Loading... Stockholm

 What’s the first thing that comes to your mind when you talk about Sweden?
 I bet it’s snow, the northern lights, cold weather, and darkness.
 For me, it was exactly that but I knew Sweden was more than just darkness and cold.
 That’s how I ended up exploring the rural area of Sweden.

-So after living in the north for 3 months, I decided to go down and explore the south of Sweden; but it wasn’t any place, it was a rural area.
-I lived in Klagstorp for 2 months.
-I got a volunteer job for a yoga retreat place helping with social media.
+So after living in the north for three months, I decided to go down and explore the south of Sweden; but not just any place, a rural area.
+I lived in Klagstorp for two months, where I got a volunteer job at a yoga retreat.

 Living in Klagstorp meant enjoying the beginning of spring in a cold country.
-While I was enjoying the sun and the beach, the north of Sweden still had snowy and rainy days.
+While I was enjoying the sun and the beach, the north of Sweden was still experiencing snowy and rainy days.

-I can’t compare Klagstopr with my hometown in Argentina, but it was a quiet place to stay.
-As in the whole of Sweden, it was surrounded by nature, this time many beaches!
-That meant learning to enjoy nature in a different way, not going skiing but going for long walks, cycling, and relaxing sitting in the sun with a cup of coffee or tea.
+I can’t compare Klagstorp with my hometown in Argentina, but it was a quiet place to stay.
+Like much of Sweden, it was surrounded by nature, this time with many beaches.
+Exploring the rural areas of Sweden meant experiencing nature in a slower, more personal way.
+That meant learning to enjoy nature in a different way: not going skiing, but taking long walks, cycling, and relaxing while sitting in the sun with a cup of coffee or tea.

 Klagstorp, Sweden.
 Photo by Malena

-I was staying 30 minutes from the southwest point in Sweden.
-It was an amazing and relaxing cycling adventure from the little town of Klagstorp to Smygehuk harbor.
+I was staying about 30 minutes from the southwestern point of Sweden.
+It was an amazing and relaxing cycling adventure, perfect for exploring the rural area of Sweden, from the little town of Klagstorp to Smygehuk harbour.

 The nearest city from Smygehuk is Copenhagen (61 km away from the southwest point).

 However, it was not just going to the beach and cycling around the countryside.
 In the south of Sweden, one of the most important city is Malmö.
-The only concern was the transport, without a car was a bit complicated to move from city to city.
-In order to go to Malmö, other volunteers brought me to the train station in Trelleborg and from there I took a bus or a train to Malmö.
+The only concern was the transport, without a car, it was a bit complicated to move from city to city.
+To get to Malmö, other volunteers drove me to the train station in Trelleborg and from there I took a bus or a train to Malmö.

 Southest point, Sweden Photo by Malena

-Malmö is an incredible huge city to walk around enjoying its old town and the new one too.
-The most famous building is the ‘turning torso’ built by the Spanish architecture, Santiago Calatrava.
+Malmö is an incredibly large city to walk around, enjoying both its old town and the new areas.
+The most famous building is the Turning Torso, built by the Spanish architect Santiago Calatrava.

-If you are planning to visit Skåne county, I highly recommend visit Smygehuk and its wonderful beaches, Malmö and its history (plus the Öresund bridge that connects Sweden with Denmark), Lund, and the little small but traditional towns surrounded the coast.
+If you are planning to visit Skåne county, I highly recommend visiting Smygehuk and its wonderful beaches, Malmö and its history (plus the Öresund bridge that connects Sweden with Denmark), Lund, and small but traditional coastal towns.

 Turning Torso, Malmö.
 Photo by Malena

 I hope you enjoyed my article ‘Exploring the rural area of Sweden’, if you want to ask me any questions, you can contact me on my Instagram.
-This is my last post about Sweden given I left it a few months ago now, but keep in touch and enjoy one of the most wonderful places in the world!
+This is my last post about Sweden as I left the country a few months ago, but keep in touch and enjoy one of the most wonderful places in the world!

 Further reading